South Korea, Busan

 An additional attraction is the Songdo Gureum (Cloud) Walk.

 This path was opened in 2015 and is the longest one.
-Worth highlighting is that most of the “Skywalk” trails in Korea are straight-shaped.
-Songdo Skywalk has a curved shape, looking like a dragon’s tail.
+It is worth highlighting that most of Korea’s “Skywalk” trails are straight-shaped.
+Songdo Skywalk has a curved shape that looks like a dragon’s tail.
 The path is suspended above the sea, and some of its fragments have a floor lined with glass.
-A very pleasant place.
+A charming place.
 On the way, you will see a monument to the mermaid and fisherman.
-At the end of the path, just after going ashore – there is an entrance to the cable car.
+At the end of the path, just after going ashore, there is an entrance to the cable car.

 Beautiful and unspoiled nature